You are here

 - Program meets MN teacher licensure requirements for Teaching Communication Arts and Literature grades 5-12.

-- Focused course work coursework on teaching about and with Native Americans, as well as the role of diversity in American education; candidates develop an understanding of working with all learners.
+- Focused course work on teaching about and with Native Americans, as well as the role of diversity in American education; students develop an understanding of working with all learners.

 - Field-based program with many weeks of opportunities to be immersed in grade 5-12 classrooms.

 - Extensive knowledge of literature across time periods and genres.

 - The ability to write across a range of genres.

 - Explicit knowledge of English language, grammar, and rhetoric.

 - Strategies for improving students' reading, writing, and communication.

 - Public Relations